carlosbc24/MD4DSP-m2python/README.md

     $ pip cache purge
     ```
    This step will prevent you from retrieving libraries from the conda or pip caches, which may be incompatible with
-   the proyect's requirements.
+   the project's requirements.
 If you are sure that the libraries in the cache are compatible, you can skip this step.

 6. Install the required libraries:
    ```bash